fenago/python-networking-sysadmins/scripting/lab_guides/Lab_16.md

             </div>
 ```

-In the preceding example, we first imported the requests and
-`beautifulsoup` modules.
-Then, we created a request object and
-assigned an URL to it.
-Next, we created a `beautifulsoup`
-object `parse_obj`.
-This object
-takes `page_result.content` as its argument from requests and
-then the page was parsed using `html.parser`.
-Next, we used
-beautifulsoup\'s `find()` method to get the content from the
-`'news-article__content'` class.

 Now, we are going to see an example of extracting content from a
 particular tag.
 In this example, we are going to extract the content